CSC (Convention for Safe Containers) Certification

 Cargo-worthy Certification

 Cargo-worthy surveys are a slightly more forgiving inspection than the IICL certification.
-As the name says, the cargo-worthy certification determines that the container is suitable for shipping per its ratings and specifications.
+With a cargo-worthy certification, a shipping container is suitable for shipping per its ratings and specifications.
 A qualified maritime surveyor determines cargo-worthiness.

 At a minimum, cargo-worthy containers are wind and watertight and structurally sound for shipping.
 Cosmetically, they can range from being in great shape to needing paint.
 Depending on your requirements, we can refurbish the containers or use them as they are.